andshrew/RunExit/README.md

 * **Application startup behavior can be changed**
 The default application startup `SW_SHOWNORMAL` can be overridden to a different value by passing a `/show=[number]` parameter to `RUNEXIT.EXE`, before the application path.
 This allows starting the application minimized, maximized, or in the "background" (not activated).
 A list of valid values are [here](#valid-ncmdshow-values).

+* **Optional delay before launching the application**
+A delay (in seconds) can be specified before launching the application by passing a `/delay=[seconds]` parameter to `RUNEXIT.EXE`, before the application path.
+This is useful if you need to ensure Windows and its drivers are fully initialized before starting the application.
+Example: `/delay=5` will wait 5 seconds before launching the application.

 # Usage

 Download `RUNEXIT.EXE` from the releases page and copy it to your system; these examples will assume that you save it to `C:\RUNEXIT\RUNEXIT.EXE` and that `win` is in your `PATH`.